If you are new to jPlayer, check out the Quick Start Guide.

 However, we request that you don't link to the files on jplayer.com, since we do not have sufficient resources to become a CDN just now.

-Additionally, the Flash fallback on the remote server would require the use of absolute URLs for all jPlayer("setMedia", media) URLs.
+Additionally, the Flash fallback on the remote server would require the use of absolute URLs for all jPlayer("setMedia", media)

 Attempting to run jPlayer locally on your computer will generate Flash security violations and you would need to enable the local file access using the Flash Settings Manager.
 See the Flash Player Help for more information.